codesharedot/qtum-price-ruby/README.md

-# usd-coin price ruby
+# crypto-com-coin price ruby

-Gets the usd-coin price with Ruby (from JSON).
+Gets the crypto-com-coin price with Ruby (from JSON).

 https://ruby-lang.co